dokku/ansible-dokku/README.md

 ### herokuish_version

-- default: `0.5.18`
+- default: `unpinned`
 - type: `version`
-- description: The version of herokuish to install
+- description: The version of herokuish to install.

 ### plugn_version

-- default: `0.5.0`
+- default: `unpinned`
 - type: `version`
-- description: The version of plugn to install
+- description: The version of plugn to install.

 ### sshcommand_version

-- default: `0.11.0`
+- default: `unpinned`
 - type: `version`
-- description: The version of sshcommand to install
+- description: The version of sshcommand to install.

 ## Libraries